SoumabrataBhowmik/Multi-Modal-Deepfake-Audio-Detection-System/README.md

 Patience: 12 epochs (Early Stopping)

-# Deepfake Audio Detection

-This repository contains the training pipeline and model architecture for a 4-class Deepfake Audio Detection task.
-The system utilizes a dual-branch fusion architecture that simultaneously processes raw waveforms and spectrograms to capture both temporal acoustic features and frequency-domain representations.

 ## System Architecture

 The model combines a pre-trained Audio Transformer (`WavLM-base-plus`) and a Convolutional Neural Network (`ResNet-50`) to extract and fuse multimodal audio features.